electblake/node-codeart-cli/README.md

 - Uninstall codeartifact auto-login from your shell
 - Remove codeartifact registry (and all related codeartifact) from `~/.npmrc`)
 - Interactive mode utilizes aws-sdk to easily setup whatever codeartifact registry you wish
+- Uses ECMAScript modules and jsdoc instead of TypeScript
+- Requires Node 14+

+### Requirements

+**This tool uses ECMAScript Modules, so node 14 or greater is required**
 ## Install

 ```bash
 npm i -g codeart-cli
 ```

-### Requirements

-This tool uses ECMAScript Modules, so node 14 or greater is required

 ## Usage